dashduzit/swipe_right_on_data/README.md

 2. Configure AWS Glue Crawlers for schema detection
 3. Create Athena tables from Glue Data Catalog
 4. Execute SQL queries in the 'sql/' directory
 5. Run the Jupyter notebook in '/notebooks' for visualization
+6. Import the CSV outputs into PowerBI Desktop
+7. Create BI dashboards and visualizations in PowerBI
+8. Run the Jupyter notebook for statisical validation and exploratory visualization

 ## 💡 Proposed Solution